zangojain/HoL/README.md

 ```

 10. Fix the source by changing `return null;` to `return this.time;` in `src/main/java/time/Time.java`
 11. Run `wercker dev --publish 8080`.
-This will come up on your development laptop on 8081 thanks to port forwarding config in the VM.
+This will come up on your development laptop on 8081 thanks to port forwarding config in the HoL VM.
 12. Test that this has come up by hitting `http://localhost:8081/time` on your laptop.

-At this point we've got an instance of our application built and run by the Wercker CLI inside of our VM.
+At this point we've got an instance of our application built and run by the Wercker CLI inside of our HoL VM.

 13. Run `wercker build` to make sure our unit tests now pass.
 If they do Gradle will build a jar for the application.